 - Access and utility of publicly available image data sources

 - Linking imaging data to clinical data and phenotypes

 - Computer reasoning with images

 - New questions in biomedicine using imaging informatics.
 Case studies.

 Units: 4 (or 3 with consent of instructor)

-Prerequisites: Programming ability at the level of CS 106A, familiarity with statistics, basic biology, knowledge of Matlab (highly recommended), or approval of the instructor.
+Prerequisites: Programming ability at the level of CS 106A, familiarity with statistics, basic biology, knowledge of Python (highly recommended), or approval of the instructor.

-Participation: There are many different ways to participate, including but not limited to attending class, attending section, asking questions, and contributing to Piazza.
+Participation: There are many different ways to participate, including but not limited to attending class, attending section, asking questions, and contributing to discussions on Piazza.

-Contact/Questions: Most questions should be posted to the Discussions page, so that all students can benefit from the answers.
-Other queries can be directed to the TA and the professors at:
+Contact/Questions: Most questions should be posted to Piazza Discussions page, so that all students can benefit from the answers.
+Other queries can either be emailed privately to TAs or Professors.

 This course is designed for: